wasiahmad/PolicyIE/README.md

 # Intent Classification and Slot Filling for Privacy Policies

-Code pre-release of our work on [Intent Classification and Slot Filling for Privacy Policies](https://arxiv.org/abs/2101.00123).
+Official code release of our work on [Intent Classification and Slot Filling for Privacy Policies](https://aclanthology.org/2021.acl-long.340/).

 - We propose a new dataset called PolicyIE in this work.
 - PolicyIE provides annotations of privacy practices and text spans for sentences in policy documents.
 - We refer to predicting privacy practice as *intent classification* and identifying the text spans as *slot filling*.

-**[NOTE]** We will publish the data upon acceptance of our paper.
+**[NOTE]** The PolicyIE dataset is available [here](https://github.com/wasiahmad/PolicyIE/blob/main/data/sanitized_split.zip).

 ### Dependencies